-The proposed extension is a result of a joint project between the National Park Authority and a working group specially elected by Tenby Town Council.
+The proposed extension is a result of a joint project between the National Park Authority and a working group specially elected by Tenby Town Council, including members of Tenby Civic Society.

 Legal Considerations

 These are dealt with in the body of the report.